-🖉 Employmen t Update - New Emplo oyment Update :1 □ ×
+🖉 Employr nent Update - New Emplo oyment Update e1 ⊐ ×

-2 ••• ••• ۵ ×
+?音 ••• ••• ×

-Overview Options Apply Enter Values Confirm Values Review Save As Calculator C ancel
+Overviev v Options Apply Enter Values Confirm Values Review Save As Calculator C ancel

-Aggregation S
+Aggregat ions

-Employment Up employment va date values can be ente lues for that year. ered in different levels of aggrega tion.
-If values are (entered for ag gregated details, they will be s spread to individual details using the baseline
+Employment Update values can be entered in different levels of aggregation.
+If values are entered for aggregated details, they will be spread to individual details using the baseline employment values for that year.

-Industry None \checkmark
+Industry N Industry None

-Region None \checkmark
+Region N

-Units
+Units Units

-Thous ands of Employees \checkmark Employment Upd ate values can be e entered in num bers of individual jobs or thou sands of jobs.
+Π nousands of Employees \checkmark Employment Upd ate values can be e entered in num bers of individual jobs or thousa ands of jobs.

-Update Meth od
+Update M ethod

-it Target Values se this option if you nd source as the RE natch the entered ta r update data MI data.
-The rget values. has the same oupdated foreca definition Ist will try to Match Growth Rates Use this option if your upo is from a different source the last history year and f will try match the annual date data has a different de than the REMI data.
-Enter orecast years the updated growth rates. efinition or values for forecast
+0 Hit Target Values Use this option if you and source as the RE match the entered ta MI data.
+The $\boldsymbol{\swarrow}$ Match Growth Rates Use this option if your upda is from a different source t the last history year and fo will try match the annual g han the REMI data.
+Enter the recast years the updated for the second s values for

-Figure 62: Employment Update - Options
+Figure 60: Employment Update - Options

 Once you have made any necessary changes to the options click Apply to begin entering the updated values.
 Data must be entered for every industry, but not every region.
-To fill in new employment values based on the default employment values use the tools at the top of the window.
+To fill in new employment values based on the default employment values, use the tools at the top of the window.